Southern Methodist University Logo (SMU Logo)

 Southern Methodist University (SMU) Logo History

-Southern Methodist University began its history with Dallas Hall – a large architectural structure built in honor of the residents of the city of Dallas, who provided 300 thousand dollars.
-To this day, the building remains the main symbol of the university and its central element.
+Southern Methodist University began its history with Dallas Hall, a large building built in honor of the residents of Dallas, who contributed $ 300,000.
+To this day, the building remains the university’s main symbol and central element.
 It is so large that it originally housed the entire university, a barbershop, and a bank.
 The grand building has been included in the National Register of Historic Places since 1978.

 The key symbol of SMU was developed by the company Shepley, Rutan & Coolidge.
 The Roman Pantheon was a prototype, and Thomas Jefferson’s architecture significantly influenced the design.
 Dallas Hall opened its doors in 1915, and the educational process began simultaneously.
-Over time, other structures appeared around the first building, but Dallas Hall remained the main element and became the symbol on the seal and logo of SMU.
+Over time, other structures appeared around the first building, but Dallas Hall remained the main element and became the symbol on SMU’s seal and logo.

 What is Southern Methodist University (SMU)?

-Southern Methodist University (SMU) is an American university founded in 1911 by the Methodist Episcopal Church with the support of the civilian population of the city of Dallas.
-The university has several campuses located in University Park (Texas) and Taos County (New Mexico).
+Southern Methodist University (SMU) is an American university founded in 1911 by the Methodist Episcopal Church, with support from the civilian population of Dallas.
+The university has several campuses in University Park (Texas) and Taos County (New Mexico).
 The former is the main one, while the latter is an additional one.

 The official Southern Methodist University logo also features the university’s key symbol.
-However, the building is depicted without the right and left wings – only the schematic rotunda is visible in the drawing.
-It is done in ancient Greek, with columns, a staircase, and a round dome.
+However, the building is depicted without the right and left wings; only the schematic rotunda is visible in the drawing.
+It is done in ancient Greek style, with columns, a staircase, and a round dome.
 The logo is round and painted white (the stripes forming Dallas Hall) and red (the background).
-To the right is the abbreviation SMU, rendered in large letters with serifs and in blue color.
+To the right is the abbreviation SMU, rendered in large, serifed blue letters.

 The Seal